Policies and Procedures

 - Identification cards that also serve as keycard access to residence halls are replaced at the Campus Safety Office for a fee.

-The College does not endorse the construction of lofts or other modifications in student rooms, but does recognize the need for students to personalize their room.
+The University does not endorse the construction of lofts or other modifications in student rooms, but does recognize the need for students to personalize their room.
 These guidelines have been established out of concern for personal safety and to minimize potential costs incurred due to damage or loss as a result of the personalizing of rooms.

 - All loft design and construction is the responsibility of the student.